dlworhd/rss-parser/readme.md

 This is a package for RSS Parsing.

 # Description
-You can traverse the RSS feed array and access multiple elements.
+Traverse the RSS feed array and access multiple elements.<br>
-You can extract thumbnails using HTML Meta Data.
+Extract thumbnails using HTML Meta Data.<br>
-It utilizes goroutines, which are management threads, and allows quick access to large amounts of data through parallel programming.
+It utilizes goroutines, which are management threads, and allows quick access to large amounts of data through parallel programming.<br>

-You can easily extract the elements below from that package:
+Extract easily the elements below from that package:

 - GUID
 - Title